KCALBELOH/Planet-Editing-SFS-/README.md

 Corrections allowed

+Needed (seperately): Filexplorer, Zarchiver, Quickedit,

+Will be used : Txts, Filexplorer (and also seperately, quickedit, zarchiver).

 This is how to edit planets in sfs and stats explained :

 Go to SFS files (Spaceflight simulator - Spaceflight simulator game - spaceflight simulator data - custom solar systems - Solar System Name),